shellywanamaker/shellywanamaker.github.io/_posts/2018-02-28-RNA-isolation-mistake.md

 ![img](http://owl.fish.washington.edu/scaphapoda/grace/Crab-project/Qubit-results-20180228.png)

 I can pick new samples and re-do it.
-I will post a GitHub issue to see what the others think.
+I created a [GitHub issue](https://github.com/RobertsLab/resources/issues/189) to see what the others think.